Capital District Genealogical Society

 New York State Library:

-The Capital District Genealogical Society maintains, on a regular basis, a genealogy support desk at the Library.
-This is operated by our volunteers.
+The Capital District Genealogical Society maintains a genealogy support desk at the Library.
+This is operated by our volunteers who are on duty Monday - Friday.

 Please note new schedule for meetings: